Samsung August 2021 security update is now rolling out for these Galaxy devices

 Devices with Samsung August 2021 security update

 Which Samsung devices are getting the August 2021 security update?
-The list from Samsung is, as usual, pretty hefty.
+The list from Samsung is, pretty light right now but will expand quickly.
 As of July 30, Samsung is already rolling out monthly patches to four devices — which is still impressive given we’re early into a new month.

 This list will include a note on where the update first debuted and if it is also available in the United States.
 As usual, the latest additions will be marked in bold.